rebelsky/sams-assorted-musings-reflections/do-you-take-requests.md

 It appears that I've now gathered enough of an audience that I'm starting to get requests.
 "Sam, will you write about the election?"
 "Sam, will you write about Bob Dylan's Nobel Prize?"
 "Sam, will you write about me?"
 "Sam, will you re-write your Posse essay?"
+"Sam, will you write about our papers getting accepted to SIGCSE [1]?"
 I'm now faced with an important
-question: Should I take requests?
+question: *Should I take requests?*

 Two of my favorite performers, Van Morrison and Jonathan Richman, are known to be relatively hostile to requests, or at least requests that